bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 ![New Project Clicked](newProjectClicked.png)

 ###New Project Popup
-The next step of our project is to provide a real implementation for the New Project button.
+The next step is to provide a real implementation for the New Project button.
 We will use a popup modal dialog to achieve this; create these classes in org.uberfire.client.screens.popup package:

 _NewProjectPresenter.java_
 ```